JasperHof/JasperHof.github.io/pages/index.md

 1. Compute PRS using an Elastic Net model
 2. Run single-SNP analysis with PRS as an offset
-3. Conduct gene-based analysis using summary statistics of single-SNP analysis
+3. Conduct gene-based analysis using summary statistics from the single-SNP analysis

 Example command lines are: